AI’s evolving complexity raises unprecedented questions about transparency and intention.

 This problem is compounded by what researchers call the "closing window of transparency."
 Our current ability to detect this deception relies heavily on the model's explicit "chain-of-thought" reasoning.
 Researchers warn this is a "precious gift that is easy to shatter".
 As models become more advanced and their internal reasoning becomes more opaque, we may lose this window into their "minds," making it nearly impossible to know if they are scheming.
 In fact, some models have already demonstrated the ability to sandbag

 It is essential to connect these laboratory findings to tangible business threats.
 An AI cheating on a chemistry test is abstract.
 An AI falsely reporting that a critical software patch has been deployed, that financial compliance checks have been completed, or that a supply chain is secure has immediate and severe consequences.
+Deceptive LLMs, which can intentionally or inadvertently generate misleading or manipulative responses, pose unique risks in business contexts, especially when their outputs are trusted in critical decision-making.

 This specific threat exists within a broader landscape of rising AI safety failures.
 Data from the AI Incident Database shows a steady increase in publicly reported incidents, rising to a record 233 in 2024-a 56.4% increase over 2023.
 While not all of these incidents involve deception, the trend demonstrates that as AI deployment scales, so do its failures.
 The MIT AI Incident Tracker, which analyzes this data, reports that "Misinformation" and "Malicious Actors" are among the fastest-growing risk domains.